Banking Risk Management and Sustainability

 - Respect for the human rights of the local population.

 In addition to adopting international sustainability agreements, Credit Suisse follows voluntary industry standards that set out specific due diligence requirements for certain areas of business.
 They include the Equator Principles (EP) – a framework for the management of environmental and social risks that is applied by banks when financing major industrial and infrastructure projects and is based on the environmental and social standards of the International Finance Corporation (IFC).
-Around 80 financial institutions have adopted the EP, thereby committing to review impact assessment reports on related projects before agreeing to provide financing or advisory services.
+Around 90 financial institutions have adopted the EP, thereby committing to review impact assessment reports on related projects before agreeing to provide financing or advisory services.
 These financial institutions require clients to take concrete measures to mitigate the potential negative impacts of these projects on people or the environment (e.g. by reducing air, water or soil pollution or by consulting with and/or involving the local community).
-Credit Suisse was one of the first banks to sign up to the EP in 2003, and we have also played an important role in the development of the most recent version of the framework, the EP3.
+Credit Suisse was one of the first banks to sign up to the EP in 2003, and we are a member of the Equator Principles steering committee as well as the "External Relations" working group.

 The Challenge of Addressing Complex Issues